OpenVisualCloud/Media-Communications-Mesh/CONTRIBUTING.md

-# How to contribute to MCM project
+# How to contribute to Media Communications Mesh project

 You're welcome to contribute source code, document or idea to this project.